-It’s especially difficult for women because we’re, often times, told that this is the most important thing (maybe even the only thing) to determine our worth.
+It’s especially difficult for women because , often times, we’re told that this is the most important thing (or the only thing) that determines our worth.

 We should be beautiful and marry a rich man.
-We should be beautiful to get a good job, be admired, and stay young forever.
-It’s so unrealistic to think that beauty is the only value you have in life, but I’m sure many people put a lot of stock in it so it’s imperative to remember that your beauty is YOURS.
+Be beautiful to get a good job, be admired, and stay young forever.
+It’s so unrealistic to think that beauty is the only value you have in life.
+I’m sure many people put a lot of stock in it so it’s imperative to remember that your beauty is YOURS.
 It belongs to you.
 It’s not for anyone else and it’s so important to realize that your beauty can be anything you want it to be.
-It can be in your eyes, your smile, or your humor.
+This can be in your eyes, your smile, or your humor.
 It can be in the words that you write, the songs you sing, or the art you create.
 The point is that you decide what it is; nobody else has that power but you.

 “The most beautiful people we have known are those who have known defeat, known suffering, known struggle, known loss, and have found their way out of the depths.
 These persons have an appreciation, a sensitivity, and an understanding of life that fills them with compassion, gentleness, and a deep loving concern.
 Beautiful people do not just happen.” – Elisabeth Kübler-Ross